mariuszkuswik/Nauka/Linux/rhcsa_pytania.md

 # RHCSA Practice Exam C

 [Oreilly Practice Exam C](https://learning.oreilly.com/library/view/red-hat-rhcsa/9780137341641/examc.xhtml#examc)

+Install a RHEL 8 or CentOS 8 virtual machine that meets the following requirements:
+- 2 GB of RAM
+- 20 GB of disk space using default partitioning
+- One additional 20-GB disk that does not have partitions installed
+- Server with GUI installation pattern

 1. Create user student with password password, and user root with password password.